“If children were brought into the world by an act of pure reason alone, would the human race continue to exist ?”1

 However, I believe this response fails for the following reasons:

 First, even granting that most people give their retroactive, tacit consent, this consent is neither well-informed nor rational.
 Most individuals have never seriously reflected on the morality of their creation, nor will they ever do so.
-Only a small percentage of niche philosophers seriously engage in such reflections.
+Only a small percentage of philosophically inclined people seriously engage in such reflections.
 As a result, this consent is, at best, largely intuitive and, at worst, irrational.

 Second, even if people were to reflect carefully and still provide retroactive consent, such consent should be taken with caution.
 The topic of procreation is heavily influenced by societal norms and natural instincts shaped by evolution, both of which strongly favor natalism.
 These biases make it difficult to arrive at an objective conclusion.

-Finally, even if retroactive consent were given after careful reflection and without bias, I still think it wouldn’t justify procreation.
+Finally, even if, in most cases, retroactive consent were given after careful reflection and without bias, I still think it wouldn’t justify procreation.
 There remains a significant, non-negligible risk of creating individuals who won’t retroactively consent to their creation.
 This is typically true of most antinatalists, who represent a growing number of people.
 It has been estimated that there are 36’000’000 antinatalists worldwide.

 It will also plausibly be true, for instance, in the case of people commiting or attempting suicide.
 As mentioned and sourced earlier in this article, according to conservative estimates by the WHO, there are approximately 720,000 suicides per year, with an estimated 20 times more attempted suicides.
 I don’t think one is justified to take such a risk.

-Given these considerations, I do not believe that the ‘retroactive, tacit consent’ objection succeeds in addressing the compassionate arguments for antinatalism.
-It’s also important to note that, even if this objection succeeded, it would still not be enough to justify procreation, as it doesn’t address the misanthropic and philanthropic arguments for antinatalism.
+Given these considerations, I do not believe that the ‘retroactive, tacit consent’ objection succeeds in addressing the prevention-of-harm-for-the-being-created arguments for antinatalism.
+It’s also important to remembear that, even if this objection succeeded, it would still not be enough to justify procreation, as it would only address this kind of arguments for antinataism, but it wouldn’t address the prevention-of-harm-to-other-beings and better-allocation-of-ressources arguments for antinatalism.

 Conclusion

 This was my steelman of the antinatalism position.
-I first presented a misanthropic argument which argues that procreation is wrong in most cases given the harm that the future created person will cause.
-I think this argument is extremely strong, at the least when applied to non-vegans.
+I first presented a prevention-of-harm-to-other-beings argument which argues that procreation is wrong in most cases given the harm that the future created being will cause.

-I then presented a philanthropic argument which argues that procreation is wrong because the ressources needed for raising a child could do much more good if spent differently.
-I also consider this argument to be very strong, and this time, also when it comes to vegans.
+I then presented a better-allocation-of-ressources argument which argues that procreation is wrong because the ressources needed for raising a child could prevent a lot of harm if spent differently.

-I finally presented two ‘compassionate’ arguments for antinatalism, which argue that procreation is wrong because of what it does to the future created person.
-I consider those arguments to be more controversial, although I still take them very seriously.
-After this, I discussed a common objection to compassionate arguments, which I named the ‘retroactive, tacit consent objection’, and explained why I think it fails.
+Then, I presented four ‘prevention-of-harm-for-the-being-created’ arguments for antinatalism, which argue that procreation is wrong because of what it does to the future created being.
+I consider those arguments to be a little bit more controversial, although I still take them very seriously.
+After this, I discussed what I consider to be the best objection to those arguments, which I named the ‘retroactive, tacit consent objection’, and explained why I think it fails.
+Finally, I discussed what I consider to be the biggest problem for antinatalism, i.e the possibility that it might augment wild animal suffering, and how antinatalists should address this.